Orange-OpenSource/ods-android/docs/getting-started.md

+---
+layout: detail
+title: Getting started
-# Getting started with Orange Design System for Android
+description: Getting started with Orange Design System for Android
+---

-## Instructions
+# Instructions

-### 1. Depend on our library
+## 1. Depend on our library

 Orange Design System for Android is available through Google's Maven Repository.
 To use it: